fieldtrip/website/tutorial/beamformer_lcmv.md

 With **[ft_megplanar](/reference/ft_megplanar)** we calculate the planar gradient of the averaged data. **[Ft_megplanar](/reference/ft_megplanar)** is used to compute the amplitude of the planar gradient by combining the horizontal and vertical components of the planar gradient;

 The planar gradient at a given sensor location can be approximated by comparing the field at that sensor with its neighbours (i.e. finite difference estimate of the derivative).
 The planar gradient at one location is computed in both the horizontal and the vertical direction with the FieldTrip function **[ft_megplanar](/reference/ft_megplanar)**.
-These two orthogonal gradients on a single sensor location can be combined using Pythagoras rule with the Fieldtrip function **[ft_combineplanar](/reference/ft_combineplanar)**.
+These two orthogonal gradients on a single sensor location can be combined using Pythagoras rule with the FieldTrip function **[ft_combineplanar](/reference/ft_combineplanar)**.

 Calculate the planar gradient of the averaged dat